-Valor Games Midwest will provide breakfast on the mornings of August 17 and 18 and lunch all 3 days of competition.
+Valor Games Midwest will provide breakfast on the mornings of August 16 and 17 and lunch all three days of the competition.
 Athletes are responsible for dinner and snacks.

 When will I hear if I have been chosen to compete?

-Athletes will be notified of his or her acceptance status by July 22, 2022.
+Applications will be reviewed on a rolling basis and athletes will be notified of their acceptance status by July 21, 2023.
 Applicants not initially accepted will automatically be placed on a waiting list.